 Scott: I think that was a request of Mike, right from the beginning.
 He wanted a Batman on patrol in Gotham story.
 Those were his desires in the brief.
 And that was our brief for Grant Griffin on the art and he absolutely did a Batman Jedi cover.
 That's the sort of cross between that and a Christmas in New York kind of story.
 Stellan, obviously, when we were writing this hadn't made his first appearance in Rising Storm yet.

 I was in the process of writing him for that book and it was so good to be able to write him during happier times.
 Because I was putting him through so much on Valo, that to actually have him enjoying the Coruscant Solstice, which is their version of the midwinter festival on Coruscant, was so wonderful.
 To actually have him not having to have the weight of the galaxy on his shoulders, but actually just a very small crisis to deal with.
 And to be able to get over it with a bit of a festive finesse.

-Lovitt: Did either of you rewatch the Holiday Special?
-I feel like everybody on Twitter lately has been rewatching it.
-But was that part of the prep for Life Day Treasury?
+Wealth of Geeks: Did either of you rewatch the '78 Holiday Special?
+Was that part of the prep for Life Day Treasury?

 Mann: I tend to dip in most years anyway, so it's kind of that fresh in my mind.
 But I did kind of, not the whole thing, but I kind of dipped in and watched bits of it just to help get in the spirit.